ShadokuSan/ShadokuSan-s-Roblox-Library/README.md

 | --- | --- | --- | --- |
 | Variant | Number / Signal / Function / Table | nil | The method of waiting you'd like to input |

-**Note:**
-Variant can be presented as any of the following:
+**Variant Usage**

-♦ Number: The number of seconds you'd like to wait.
+• Number: The number of seconds you'd like to wait.
 Same as **wait(Number)**.

-♦ Signal: An event such as **Instance.Changed**.
+• Signal: An event such as **Instance.Changed**.

-♦ Function: Your own method of waiting, I suppose.
+• Function: Your own method of waiting, I suppose.
 A function.

-♦ Table {Name,Signal}: Name is a string that you'd want to be returned, and Signal is an event or function.
+• Table {Name,Signal}: Name is a string that you'd want to be returned, and Signal is an event or function.
 Makes for easier identification.

 ### Usage Example